 By Dave Downie

 Roberto Martinez, Ronald Koeman, Sam Allardyce and now Marco Silva.
-Four men who’ve each guzzled hungrily at the teat of a wealthy Premier League club only to fail miserably when they can suckle no more.
+Four men who’ve each guzzled hungrily at the teat of a wealthy Premier League club, with fixtures to be found on black type coupon, only to fail miserably when they can suckle no more.

 Sure, what they’ve splurged on might’ve changed over the years, but each has ended up in the same mind-numbingly painful place, with one common trait: absolutely no self awareness.